AMReX-Fusion/Furnace/Docs/source/inputs.rst

 .. note::

-   Additionally, note that in Castro, all quantities are in CGS units.
+   Additionally, note that in Furnace, all quantities are in CGS units.

 Common inputs Options